dumith-eranga/penned/index.md

-Articles on Software Engineering and related work.
+---
+title: "essays by eranga"
+date: 2023-01-01
+---

+A collection of articles on software engineering and related work written based on my past experiences and knowledge.